muturi254/yolo_2/explanation.md

     - use community.docker.image to build image and add necessary args
     - spin off container from build image
     - create envinment variables for this role
+    - add backend container to the same network as the Db to allow for communication

 - Create frontend role for contenerizing frontend
     - use community.docker.image to build image and add necessary args